jbx-protocol/juice-docs/docs/dao/foundation.md

 *What the DAO works toward*

-JuiceboxDAO maximizes the value of its assets by building tools and helping people fund, operate, and scale their thing in the open.
+JuiceboxDAO builds revenues and maximizes the value of its assets by helping people fund, operate, and scale their thing in the open via its tools and its network.

 #### Membership